kainliu/kainliu.github.io/source/_posts/find-similar-images-based-on-locality-sensitive-hashing.md

 ![Experiments of tuning the number of random vectors. ](https://raw.githubusercontent.com/kainliu/Prism/master/screenshot/vectors-n.jpg)

+From the above graphs, we can select $k=256$ to get a r-squared greater than $0.9$ while keeping efficiency.

 ## Demo

 I made a side project called [Prism](https://github.com/kainliu/Prism).
-Prism provides a web-based interface to explain the process from feature extraction to finding most similar images.
+Prism provides a web-based interface to explain the process from extracting features to searching nearest neighbors.
 It contains not only the implementation of above algorithms, also uses a dataset with 24,000 pictures as a full-function demo.

 All the source codes, datasets, results and analysis are in the github repository [github.com/kainliu/Prism](https://github.com/kainliu/Prism).